Youtube Facebook Twitter Instagram

 (c) If a member present fails to vote, the member is taken to have voted in the negative.

-Conflict of interest
+Conflict of Interest

-(b) For the purposes of this clause, a Member has a conflict of interest in an issue if there is a conflict between the Member's private interest and the public interest.
+(b) For the purposes of this clause, a member has a conflict of interest in an issue if they have or could reasonable be taken to have a conflict between their private interest and the public interest in the matter being considered.

-Open to the public
+Open to the Public

 (a) Meetings are to be open to the public, except where confidential matters are discussed.

-Confidential matters
+Confidential Matters

 (a) Should matters of a confidential nature be discussed at a meeting, the meeting may be closed to the public in accordance with the Local Government Regulation 2012.

-Reporting
+Minutes and Reporting

-(b) Council may review the terms of reference at any time in response to changing legislative requirements or the business needs of Council.
+(b) Council may review the Terms of Reference at any time in response to changing legislative requirements or the business needs of Council.

-Media contact
+Media Contact

-Media statements will only be made by the chairperson.
+Media statements will only be made by the Chairperson.

 Remuneration